Germany to buy US F-35 stealth fighters — reports | DW | 14.03.2022

 Germany is set to equip its air force with US-built F-35 stealth military jets, according to reports.
 Berlin has previously announced that it will invest more in defense in light of Russia's invasion of Ukraine.

-Germany is seeking to buy a consignment of US F-35 fighter jets to replace its aging Tornado fleet, the German defense ministry has reportedly told parliament.
+Germany has decided to buy the US fighter jet F-35 to replace its aging Tornado fleet, the German defense ministry told parliament.

 The decision, if confirmed, comes after German Chancellor Olaf Scholz last month announced a massive boost in defense spending as the Ukraine conflict forces Berlin to reassess its foreign and defense policies.